elysium-os/chariot/README.md

 `--wipe-container` reset the container
 `--verbose` turn on verbose logging (stdout=on)
 `--hide-conflicts` hide conflicts during dependency directory population (recommended for automated scripts)
+`--var key=value` pass a variable to recipes (intended for easy adjustment of environment etc. note that using different variables breaks reproducability)

 ## Config
 Charon uses a DSL (Domain Specific Language) since version 2.